Presidential state car (United States): 1989 Lincoln Town Car

+A 1989 Lincoln Town Car, 22 ft long and more than 5 ft tall, was delivered to the White House on request of the George H.W.
+Bush administration.
+It featured an extra section behind the B pillar, containing rear facing seats, a redesigned E-pillar with forward facing seats, as well as a raised roof.

 Clinton Cadillac Fleetwood

 President Bill Clinton used a 1993 Cadillac Fleetwood as his presidential state car.
 It is currently on display at the Clinton Presidential Center in Little Rock, Arkansas, where it sits with all its doors closed to the public.
 Museum curator Christine Mouw noted that they can "dust the outside of the car, but if we needed to get inside it, we would have to contact the regional Secret Service office".

 CNN interviewed Joe Funk, a former Secret Service agent and driver of Clinton's presidential state car during part of his tenure.
 Funk described a dichotomy of the car: while the president is wholly cut off from the outside world by the armor and bulletproof glass of the vehicle, he has at his fingertips communication capabilities including phones, satellite communications, and the Internet.